wizmal/batukh/README.md

 `pip install ...`

-After all the dependencies have been installed, you can run any model.
+After all the dependencies have been installed, you can train any model.

 For Baseline Detection: